hitendradeveloper/HSCenterSlider/README.md

 ## How to use?
 1. Drag the UIView and drop in to the storybaord or XIB
 2. Give class HSHorizontalCenterSlider or HSVerticleCenterSlider to the view.
 That's it.
-3. You center slider is ready to use in just two steps
+3. Your center slider is ready to use in just two steps

 ## More Usage
 - Change slider range between any two values, Default range is (-100,100)